 AI systems decide which brands to cite based on three sequential filters: memory, retrieval, and citation quality.
-The probability of appearing in an AI answer is their product; if one layer fails, your brand disappears regardless of SEO strength.
+The probability of appearing in an AI answer is their product; if one layer fails, your brand may not be cited in AI-generated answers, even with otherwise strong SEO fundamentals.
 This article explains each filter and the specific signals you can engineer today.

 TL;DR: AI citations work like a three-step funnel.
-If one step breaks, your brand disappears even with perfect SEO.
+If one step breaks, your brand may not be cited in AI-generated answers, even with otherwise strong SEO fundamentals.

 - Memory (3–6 months): Does the AI actually know you?
-Build that through consistent brand mentions across the web, plus Wikipedia and Wikidata entries.
-No entity = no recall.
+Build that through consistent brand mentions across the web.
+Wikipedia and Wikidata entries are widely used in GEO practice for entity recognition.
+Note this is an industry recommendation, not a Google requirement.

 - Retrieval (the silent killer): Can the AI find you?
 Most brands fail here without realizing it.
-Start with robots.txt and FAQPage schema; otherwise, your content never enters the conversation.
+Start with crawlability and clear content structure.
+Schema is not a factor in Google’s AI retrieval but remains useful for rich results eligibility.

 - Citation (first 100 words): Once found, can the AI quote you?
 Put the clearest answer at the very top.
-AI doesn’t read; it extracts.
+AI retrieval systems extract passages programmatically, but your content must first satisfy human readers.
+Clear structure serves people; extraction is a side effect.

 The two classic traps: